Zesting produces modular isotopes and explains their topological invariants: Introduction

-While it is a subtle point whether different zestings give rise to different categories, we interpret our results to mean that invariants like the $W$-matrix and $5_2$ knot are meaningful because they are able to ``detect" different zestings.
-Such invariants are by no means a replacement for modular data, but our results suggest a more disciplined way to use them to study modular isotopes.
+In other words, the Reshetikhin-Turaev invariant of a framed link $L$ factorizes under zesting.
+Moreover, our proof of Theorem \ref{thm:zestinglinks} shows it is straightforward to compute the factor $J$ for a given link.
+Such factorizations for the modular data -- and crucially, the Borromean rings invariant of the Mignard-Schauenburg modular isotopes established in \cite{KMS} -- are essential in proving Theorem \ref{thm:zestingmodularisotopes}.

+Zesting then explains precisely the relationship between the topological invariants of the Mignard-Schauenburg modular isotopes.

 The paper is structured as follows.
-In Section \ref{sec:preliminaries} we review the graphical calculus for strict ribbon fusion categories and the ribbon zesting construction.
-In Section \ref{sec:zestingproperties} we show that zesting induces an equivalence relation on ribbon fusion categories, which is helpful for later arguments.
-Section \ref{sec:zestingmodularisotopes} begins with a review of twisted Drinfeld doubles of finite groups and contains in depth information about the Mignard-Schauenburg modular isotopes specifically.
-We then show that the Mignard-Schauenburg modular isotopes are related by zesting.
-Section \ref{sec:zestinglinks} examines how topological invariants transform under zesting.
-We give specific formulas for the Mignard-Schauenburg $W$-matrix, $B$-tensor, and $5_2$ knot to illustrate.
-We interpret our results and explain our perspective on applying topological invariants to characterizing modular categories in Section \ref{sec:discussion}.
-Several open questions are also stated.
+In Section \ref{sec:preliminaries} we review the string diagram formalism for strict ribbon fusion categories and the ribbon zesting construction.
+In Section \ref{sec:zestingproperties} we define a product operation on ribbon zesting data that endows it with the structure of a monoid, which is helpful for later arguments.
+Section \ref{sec:zestinglinks} examines how topological invariants associated to ribbon and modular fusion categories transform under zesting and proves Theorem \ref{thm:zestinglinks}.
+The final Section \ref{sec:zestingmodularisotopes} begins with a review of twisted Drinfeld doubles of finite groups and the necessary details about Mignard-Schauenburg modular isotopes in particular.
+We then show that the Mignard-Schauenburg modular isotopes are related by zesting, proving Theorem \ref{thm:zestingmodularisotopes}.
+Section \ref{sec:zestingmodularisotopes} ends with a brief interpretation of our results and places them in dialogue with the problem of classifying modular fusion categories.
+Several open questions are also presented.